On uniformization of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces: Uniformization for certain supermanifolds in the genus-one case

 Moreover, the transition functions for the N=2 super-Riemann surface $S^2\mathbb{T}_\tau(\vartheta^{(j)}_\tau)$ are given by $H^{(j)}_\gamma (z, \theta^+, \theta^-) = (z + \gamma, \theta^+ g_\gamma^{(j)}(z), \theta^- (g^{(j)}_\gamma(z))^{-1})$ where $g^{(j)}_\gamma (z) = \vartheta^{(j)}_\tau (z + \gamma)/\vartheta^{(j)}_\tau(z)$, for $j = 1,2$, respectively, and $F$ must satisfy

 i.e.,

 Thus $\varepsilon^+ \in \mathcal{T}_\tau$, and $\vartheta^{(1)}_\tau (z) \mathcal{T}_\tau = \vartheta^{(2)}_\tau(z) \mathcal{T}_\tau$. \end{proof}

 In the case of $M_B$ a complex torus, the Appell-Humbert Theorem states that the holomorphic line bundles over $\mathbb{C}/\Gamma_\tau$ are classified by $\Theta_\tau/\mathcal{T}_\tau$, that is by theta functions associated to $\Gamma_\tau$ up to type and equivalence by a trivial theta function cf. \cite{Br}.
-The bijection between equivalence classes of N=2 superconformal DeWitt super-Riemann surfaces over a given torus with coordinate transition functions of the form (\ref{torus-coordinate-transformations}) and equivalence classes of holomorphic line bundles over this torus is given explicitly, for instance, by restricting to one of the $(j)$-th components, for $(j) \in J^1_{*>1}$, of the first fermionic component, i.e., the $\theta^+$ term, as we did in Section \ref{vector-bundle-subsection}.
-Thus Lemma \ref{theta-quotient-lemma} implies that the $G_k$-bundle giving the N=2 superconformal structure for any $S^2\mathbb{T}_\tau (S \vartheta_\tau)$ reduces to a line bundle.
-Using this fact, Lemmas \ref{equivalent-torus-lemma}, \ref{theta-quotient-lemma}, and \ref{inequivalent-torus-lemma} we have the following theorem:
+The bijection between equivalence classes of N=2 superconformal DeWitt super-Riemann surfaces over a given torus with coordinate transition functions of the form (\ref{torus-coordinate-transformations}) and equivalence classes of holomorphic line bundles over this torus is given explicitly, for instance, by restricting to one of the $(j)$-th components, for $(j) \in J^1_{*>1}$, of the first fermionic component, i.e., the $\theta^+$ term.
+Thus from Lemmas \ref{equivalent-torus-lemma}, \ref{theta-quotient-lemma}, and \ref{inequivalent-torus-lemma} we have the following theorem: